 Federal mandatory data breach regulations will take effect on Nov.
-1. Under the regulations, if there is a breach – defined as a loss of personal information – there needs to be a determination of whether that loss creates a “real risk of significant harm.”
+1. Under the regulations, if there is a data breach – defined as a loss of personal information – there needs to be a determination of whether that loss creates a “real risk of significant harm.”
 Failing to notify the Canadian privacy commissioner and every affected individual could result in a penalty of up to $100,000 per person who should have been notified and wasn’t.

-To help small-to-medium sized enterprises (SMEs) comply with the new legislation, BOXX Insurance has launched Cyberboxx™, the MGA said in a press release Tuesday.
+To help small-to-medium sized enterprises (SMEs) comply with the new legislation, BOXX Insurance has launched Cyberboxx™, the cyber insurance MGA said in a press release Tuesday.
 Available exclusively through brokers, clients will be able to request their cyber insurance quote and personalized “BOXX Score” to learn how they stack up against their industry peers.
 “All they need to do is answer a few simple questions,” BOXX Insurance said.

 BOXX’s team includes technology entrepreneurs, academics and cyber insurance innovators.
-Alister Campbell, chair of the BOXX Insurance advisory board, said he is convinced that Cyberboxx™ will “redefine the way cyber risk is assessed, priced and purchased in the Canadian market.”
+Alister Campbell, chair of the BOXX Insurance advisory board, said he is convinced that Cyberboxx™ will “redefine the way cyber risk is assessed, priced and purchased in the Canadian cyber insurance market.”

 BOXX Insurance Inc. is privately-held with headquarters in Toronto.
 Founded in 2018, BOXX Insurance investors include private equity investors and founding team members.